duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

 ### Registered pointers

-"Registered" pointers are intended to behave just like native C++ pointers, except that their value is (automatically) set to nullptr when the target object is destroyed.
+"Registered" pointers are intended to behave much like native C++ pointers, except that their value is (automatically) set to nullptr when the target object is destroyed.
 And by default they will throw an exception upon any attempt to dereference a nullptr.
 Because they don't take ownership like some other smart pointers, they can point to objects allocated on the stack as well as the heap.
-In most cases, they can be used as a compatible, direct substitute for native pointers, making it straightforward to update legacy code (to be safer).
+Safe, flexible pointers like these can be handy in situations that are not amenable to the confining restrictions of the lifetime checker.
+They may be particularly useful when updating legacy code (to be safer).
+And they can be explicitly cast to the corresponding native pointer when needed.

-Registered pointers come in two flavors - [`TRegisteredPointer<>`](#tregisteredpointer) and [`TRelaxedRegisteredPointer<>`](#trelaxedregisteredpointer).
-They are both very similar. `TRegisteredPointer<>` emphasizes speed and safety a bit more, while `TRelaxedRegisteredPointer<>` emphasizes compatibility and flexibility a bit more.
-If you want to undertake the task of en masse replacement of native pointers in legacy code, or need to interact with legacy native pointer interfaces, `TRelaxedRegisteredPointer<>` may be more convenient.
+Two types of registered pointers are provided - [`TRegisteredPointer<>`](#tregisteredpointer) and [`TCRegisteredPointer<>`](#tcregisteredpointer).
+They are functionally equivalent, but `TRegisteredPointer<>` is optimized for better average performance, while `TCRegisteredPointer<>` is a little more optimized for better "worst-case" performance.
+(Specifically, the operation of retargeting (or "detargeting") a `TRegisteredPointer<>` in the worst case is *O(n)*, where *n* is the number of other pointers targeting the same original target object.
+With `TCRegisteredPointer<>` it's always *O(1)*.)

-Note that these registered pointers cannot target types that cannot act as base classes.
-The primitive types like int, bool, etc. [cannot act as base classes](#compatibility-considerations).
-Fortunately, the library provides safer [substitutes](#primitives) for `int`, `bool` and `size_t` that can act as base classes.
+Note that these registered pointers cannot target some types that cannot act as base classes.
+The primitive types like int, bool, etc. cannot act as base classes.
+The library provides safer [substitutes](#primitives) for `int`, `bool` and `size_t` that can act as base classes.
 Also note that these registered pointers are not thread safe.
 When you need to share objects between asynchronous threads, you can use the [safe sharing data types](#asynchronously-shared-objects) in this library.
-For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).

 Although registered pointers are more general and flexible, it's expected that [scope pointers](#scope-pointers) will actually be more commonly used.
 At least in cases where performance is important.
 While more restricted than registered pointers, by default they have no run-time overhead.
+In fact, even when registered pointers are used, rather than using them to access the target object directly, you may find it often preferable to use the registered pointer to obtain a scope pointer to the object and use the scope pointer instead.
+Though for the sake of simplicity, we don't use scope pointers in the registered pointer usage examples.

 ### TRegisteredPointer